 Sure, there’s still a defect present in the print from when I moved the axis, but the printer pretty quickly gets past this defect and the print returns to normal from there on.
 Without this system, you’d have a pretty permanent layer-shift – something that would have ruined the entire print!

 Of course, people usually don’t grab moving parts of their printer (I hope), so the example in the video is not a problem most printers would face.
 Still, there are a number of things that could go wrong that would cause similar behaviour:

 Overheating stepper drivers.
-I’m curious to test this one – obviously a really severe case of overheating would probably cause too many problems to overcome, but I think this system could correct a lot of borderline cases – when there’s only one or two layer shifts in a print, for instance.
+I’m curious to test this one – obviously, a really severe case of overheating would probably cause too many problems to overcome, but I think this system could correct a lot of borderline cases – when there are only one or two layer shifts in a print, for instance.

 Nozzle getting snagged on print.
 It doesn’t happen often, but I know I’ve had prints before where there’s just a little bit of curling and the nozzle decides to move right through the curled area, causing an axis to miss a few steps.
 This is the problem I see being most easily addressed by this system.

 Any other (momentarily) insufficient torque cases.
 Overly-aggressive accelerations / axis moves, insufficient motor current, and so on.

 Belt stretch or slip.
 If the belt starts to slip mid-print, this system should handle that.
 Depends on the severity – if the belt is loose and not moving the axis at all, then we’re out of luck.